HenryLevenNU/equation-game-repo/README.md

 ![image](https://github.com/user-attachments/assets/2eb7bebd-41a8-4389-99c7-535273853ede)

-The architecture broke down into three overarching blocks to maximise modularity:
+The architecture broke down into four overarching blocks to maximise modularity:

 •	The introduction and Settings page